JeffSackmann/tennis_MatchChartingProject/README.md

 MCP match records contain shot-by-shot data for every point of a match, including the type of shot, direction of shot, depth of returns, types of errors, and more.
 There is no publicly-available data like this anywhere else.
 To get an idea of the possibilities, aggregate match-level data is available for every submitted match at my website[1].

-I started this project in late 2013[2], and since then, dozens of contributors[3] have recorded nearly 700 matches.
+I started this project in late 2013[2], and since then, dozens of contributors[3] have recorded over 750 matches.
 For now, this repo contains the raw point-by-point data from these matches.
 In time, I'll add some of the match-level aggregate totals.

 Files are separated into men's ('-m-') and women's ('-w-') matches.
 The '-matches' files contain metadata for each match, including the player names, tournament, date, surface, and more.
 The '-points' files contain extensive data on each point.